mattencode/ubuntu-must-haves/ubuntu-reference-guide.md

 ### Quick Install (Recommended)

 Install essential applications all at once with a single script from GitHub.
-The script will prompt you to choose whether to install Google Chrome, then automatically installs LibreOffice, VS Code, VLC, Remmina, and Spotify:
+The script checks what's already installed, then prompts you for optional components:
+- **Google Chrome** - requires third-party repository
+- **Snap-based apps** (VS Code & Spotify) - use 'classic' confinement

+LibreOffice, VLC, and Remmina are installed automatically via apt.

 > **⚠️ Security Warning:** Always review scripts before running them!
 You can view the script contents at:
 > https://github.com/aweijs64/ubuntu-must-haves/blob/main/ubuntu-must-haves.sh